This article takes on a troubling issue in the world of intellectual property: efficient infringement.

 What Is Efficient Infringement?

 - If the risk of paying royalties or being sued becomes too high, the infringer can use the IPR system (called a “patent death squad” by the former Chief Judge of the Federal Circuit Court of Appeals, which hears all patent appeals in the United States) to invalidate the patent.
-Because defending an IPR can easily cost half a million dollars, small companies and independent inventors may be forced to simply let the patent be killed because they cannot afford to defend it.
+Because defending an IPR can easily cost half a million dollars, small companies and independent inventors may be forced to let the patent lapse because they cannot afford to defend it.

 It’s a calculated gamble that exploits weaknesses in the patent enforcement system.